DLibatique/LATN102-S20/notes/6-indirect-statement.md

 - He said **that** the father loved his daughters.

-Thus, we can recognize **indirect statement** by the use of **accusative subject** and an **infinitive** following the sentence's main verb.
+Thus, we can recognize **indirect statement** by the use of **accusative subject** and an **infinitive** (be sure to review [infinitive formation](https://dlibatique.github.io/LATN101-F19/notes/4-verbal-nouns-and-adjs/#infinitives)) following the sentence's main verb.
 While the main verb in these constructions is a verb of speaking (e.g. dicō, dicere, dixī, dictus), indirect statements in Latin can also be introduced by what is known as a **verb of the head**, a verb for any action you can do with your head (i.e speaking, thinking, learning, perceiving, believing, seeing, agreeing).

 Here are some examples of indirect statements with different examples of verbs of the head (bolded):